Employer groups and Educational Service Districts

 View the employer group monthly premiums.
 Rates for employer groups change in January.

-Applicants may use the Employer Group 2021 projected monthly cost tool to tabulate PEBB Program rates based on subscriber enrollment selections.
+Applicants may use the employer group 2022 projected monthly cost tool to estimate PEBB Program rates based on subscriber enrollment selections.

-Applicants may use the Educational Service District 2021 projected monthly cost tool to tabulate PEBB Program rates based on subscriber enrollment selections.
+Applicants may use the Educational Service District 2021 projected monthly cost tool to estimate PEBB Program rates based on subscriber enrollment selections.

 When a group joins the PEBB Program, they are assessed a start-up fee based on the number of eligible employees.
 The following table outlines these start-up fees.